 Universal Studios Hollywood is the most unique of the 4 big studio tours in Hollywood.
 A tour of the studios and backlot is just one of many attractions within the theme park.

 Universal has a long history of offering tours, but in the 80s they decided to construct a theme park.
 As the park developed, they designed the studio tram tour to be an attraction within the park.
 There is currently no way to tour the studios and backlot without paying for admission to the park.

 Studio Tram Tour

-After entering the park, you can make your way to the queue for the tour.
+After entering the park, you can make your way to the queue for the Backlot Tram Tour.
 Much like any ride, your wait time depends on a number of variables, including the season and time of day.
 Once it’s time, you board a large tram (usually 4 to 5 cars) to begin the tour.
-While you have a driver and a tour guide at the front, most of the tour is narrated on video screens by Jimmy Fallon.
+There is a driver and a tour guide at the front of the tram, but most of the tour is narrated on video screens by Jimmy Fallon.
 The tours follow the same general route, however sometimes they will adjust the route based on filming schedules.

 The Tram Tour starts by driving past some of the soundstages on the Universal lot.